 There are two rates of funding, depending on how much care the person needs:

-- The lower rate is £60 per week and is for people who need frequent help or constant supervision during the day
+- The lower rate is £60 per week and is for people who need frequent help or constant supervision during the day OR night

 - The higher rate is £89.60 a week and is for people who need care through the day AND night

-The form needs to be posted to the Department of Work and Pensions (DWP) – you cannot submit your application online.
+The form needs to be posted to the Department for Work and Pensions (DWP) – you cannot submit your application online.
 You’ll need to send it to the freepost address: Freepost DWP Attendance Allowance.

 You don’t need a stamp or postcode.